Yes No Share to Facebook

 Answer: While there may be little risk of legal action for claiming a house is haunted, sellers should prioritise full disclosure to prevent potential issues down the line.
 Providing transparent information during the sale can protect against reputational damage and ensure a smoother transaction.

-Is the Seller of a House Required to Tell the Buyer That the House Is Haunted?
+Is a Seller Legally Required to Tell a Buyer That a House Is Haunted?

 Understanding the Law Regarding Disclosure Obligations When Selling a House Perceived As Haunted

-The case of 1784773 Ontario Inc. v K-W Labour Association et al, 2013 ONSC 5401, suggests that a seller who jokes about selling a haunted house may be subsequently sued by the buyer for failure to disclose the haunted status.
+In the case of 1784773 Ontario Inc. v K-W Labour Association et al, 2013 ONSC 5401, a seller was subsequently sued by the buyer when the seller spread rumours that the house was haunted and that such was a detail the seller failed to previously disclose to the buyer.
 Subsequently, the buyer brought at a lawsuit and alleged that the haunted house rumour caused reduced realty value due to the stigma arising from such a rumour as well as for the failure of the seller to disclose the haunted status during the sales negotiations with the buyer.

 The Law